Flash file system: Overview

 Log-structured file systems have all the desirable properties for a flash file system.
 Such file systems include JFFS2 and YAFFS.

 Because of the particular characteristics of flash memory, it is best used with either a controller to perform wear leveling and error correction or specifically designed flash file systems, which spread writes over the media and deal with the long erase times of NAND flash blocks.
 The basic concept behind flash file systems is: when the flash store is to be updated, the file system will write a new copy of the changed data over to a fresh block, remap the file pointers, then erase the old block later when it has time.

 In practice, flash file systems are used only for Memory Technology Devices (MTDs), which are embedded flash memories that do not have a controller.
 Removable flash memory cards and USB flash drives have built-in controllers to manage MTD with dedicated algorithms, like wear leveling, bad block recovery, power loss recovery, garbage collection and error correction, so use of a flash file system has limited benefit.
+However, some flash file systems, such as APFS and F2FS, can be used on FTL-based flash devices such as SSD and eUFS.

 Flash-based memory devices are becoming more prevalent as the number of mobile devices is increasing, the cost per memory size decreases, and the capacity of flash memory chips increases.